 - Hospital mementos

-If you can’t remember everything, take some time to talk with loved ones to get a well-rounded picture.
+If you can’t remember everything, take some time to talk with loved ones and close friends to get a well-rounded picture.
 Think about the moment you knew you were in labor.
 If it was a planned delivery, talk about when you found out that was the plan.

 Here are some other details to include: